PipeItToDevNull/Debug-Dmps/README.md

 .SYNOPSIS
   Analyze .dmp files in bulk.
 .DESCRIPTION
-  Using WinDbgX or Windows SDK Debugging tools parse .dmp files in a singles or batch and put their output into JSON arrays that can be used in other processes.
+  Using Windows SDK Debugging tools parse .dmp files in a singles or batch and put their output into JSON arrays that can be used in other processes.
 .PARAMETER Target
-  Specify the specific dmp file or a directory containing multiple dmp files .PARAMETER Parser
+  Specify the specific dmp file or a directory containing multiple dmp files .INPUTS
-  Either windbg.exe or cdb.exe
-.INPUTS
   .dmp files
 .OUTPUTS
   JSON array is sent to STDOUT
 .EXAMPLE
-  .\Debug-Dmps.ps1 -Target .\Dumps -Parser windbg.exe
+  .\Debug-Dmps.ps1 -Target .\Dumps
 #>
 ```